Milwaukee M18 FUEL 1/4″ Hex Impact Driver vs Makita 18V LXT Quick-Shift Mode Impact Driver: Head-to-Head Comparison

 Is the Milwaukee M18 FUEL 1/4″ Hex Impact Driver better than the Makita 18V LXT Quick-Shift Mode Impact Driver?

 It depends on your priorities.
-The Milwaukee M18 FUEL 2953-20 excels at best-in-class 2000 in-lbs torque, while the Makita XDT16Z stands out for quick-shift mode reduces over-driving on delicate fasteners.
-Both are solid choices in the impact driver category.
+The Milwaukee M18 FUEL 2953-20 excels at best-in-class 2000 in-lbs torque for heavy structural and trade work.
+The Makita XDT16Z stands out for Quick-Shift Mode that reduces over-driving on delicate fasteners and weighs 0.8 lbs less for all-day comfort.
+Both are solid choices -- the right pick depends on whether you prioritize power or precision.

 Can I use Milwaukee batteries in a Makita tool?